AdobeDocs/advertising.en/help/dsp/audiences/sources/source-settings.md

 **[!UICONTROL Enter IMS Org Id]:** ([!DNL Real-Time CDP] sources only) The Adobe Experience Cloud organization ID for the [!DNL Adobe Experience Platform] account.

 **[!UICONTROL Convert PII to the following IDs]:** The ID types to which you'll convert your personally identifiable information (PII).
-If you select multiple types, the generated segment is populated with values for each selected ID type (such as one [!DNL RampID] and one [!DNL Unified ID2.0] for each email address).
+If you select multiple types, the generated segment is populated with values for each selected ID type (such as a [!DNL RampID] and a [!DNL Unified ID2.0] for each email address).
 Data charges are applied accordingly.

 For [!DNL RampID] and [!DNL Unified ID2.0], the vendor looks up each email address to see if an ID already exists and translates the address to a matching ID when available.
 If an ID doesn't exist for the address, then it creates a new ID.